What Are the Advantages of a Work at Home Position?

 A good answer to this question may rest more in what you don't say than what you say.
 You want to make sure to convey that the advantages for you — better hours, flexibility, a shorter commute — are also advantages to the company.
 So instead of saying, "I hate working in the afternoons," you'd want to frame your answer as enjoying being able to work during your most productive hours.

-In addition, while the ability to handle childcare and household chores during traditional work hours may be an advantage, avoid mentioning that completely because doesn’t have anything to do with your work.
+In addition, while the ability to handle childcare and household chores during traditional work hours may be an advantage, avoid mentioning that completely because it doesn’t have anything to do with your work.
 Employers will wish to hire people who they feel confident are working just as hard from a home office as they would be in a regular workplace.

 You'll also want to stay away from responses that make you sound antisocial or uncommunicative – although working from home means less in-person communications, strong communication skills are still essential.